blindij/talk_eunis19/presentation.md

 ???
 * CodeRefinery was started late 2016
 * Currently the project is in its second project period, ending autumn 2021
-* The project aim for establishing a network of CodeRefinery instructores (similar to the Carpentries)
+* The project aim for establishing a network of CodeRefinery instructors (similar to the Carpentries)
-* Findable, Accessible, Interoperable, Reusable - FAIR - https://www.go-fair.org/
+* Findable, Accessible, Inter-operable, Reusable - FAIR - https://www.go-fair.org/

 ---